tobiaslicek/tobiaslicek/README.md

 ## About Me

-I'm a passionate Full Stack Web Developer with a background in a variety of programming languages and technologies.
+I'm a passionate Frontend Web Developer with a background in a variety of programming languages and technologies.
 Currently, I'm working as a Programmer in Ostrava, where I mainly focus on Front-end development and Drupal.
 My journey in tech started at the Coding Bootcamp Praha, and I've been on an exciting path of continuous learning and improvement ever since.

 ---